 Verbal Reasoning Section of the ISEE and Vocabulary

-After the Math sections of the ISEE, the section that students are most concerned about is Verbal Reasoning, which is largely known as the vocabulary section of the ISEE test.
+Overall, the section of the ISEE test that students are most concerned about is Verbal Reasoning, which is largely known as the vocabulary section.

 Traditionally, improving students’ vocabulary skills is a tall order and one that requires a lot of outside work on the students’ part.
 Unlike math, where the same skills are tested year after year, there is a nearly infinite number of vocabulary words that students might encounter.
 This means that even if a student memorized a thousand vocabulary words, there is no guarantee that one of those words will appear on their test.